subugoe/rdd-technical-reference/rdd-technical-reference.md

 ## Building Code

-Ideally we use build tools to conveniently get a software running.
+Ideally, we use build tools to conveniently get a software running.
 The reason for using a build tool is to be able to build and/or test a code project with one command (after checking out).
 Another reason is to include dependency management.

 #### Build tools we are using at the moment